Tradie Talk Translator: Queenslander Edition

 Fanlight

-A glass panel above a door (often decorative) that brings ventilation and natural light into hallways.
+A glazed panel above a door that allows additional light and ventilation into adjoining spaces.

 Architrave Profile

-The shape or style of trim around doors and windows.
-Heritage homes often feature more decorative profiles.
+The decorative trim surrounding doors and windows.
+Heritage homes often feature more detailed profiles than modern builds.

 Nosing

-The shaped edge of a stair tread or benchtop — can be detailed for character or simplified for a more refined look.
+The shaped edge of a stair tread or benchtop.
+It can be detailed for traditional character or simplified for a more contemporary finish.

 Why This Matters